Penny167/meet/README.md

 ```
 npm install
 ```
 Navigate to the auth-server directory and run the command again.
-This will install the modules required by the auth-server files specifically.
+This will install the modules required by files inside the auth-server specifically.

-At this stage your local repository should contain: the Meet app files and node modules required to build the project components; a handler.js file containing the serverless functions used to handle the OAuth process; and a serverless.yml file where the serverless functions are configured.
+At this stage your local repository should contain:
+- the Meet app files and node modules required to build the project components
+- a handler.js file containing the serverless functions used to handle the OAuth process
+- a serverless.yml file where the serverless functions are configured.

 However, in order to recreate the project in full using data from the Google Calendar API and implementing the OAuth process, you will need to complete the following additional steps:
-1. Set up your project on Github and use github pages to provide a live website URL for your app**
+1. Set up your project on Github and use github pages to provide a live website URL for your app
-2. Register your app with Google to obtain OAuth credentials**
+2. Register your app with Google to obtain OAuth credentials
-3. Set up an authorisation server with AWS Lambda and deploy the serverless functions**
+3. Set up an authorisation server with AWS Lambda and (re)deploy the serverless functions
-4. Replace existing code references to the website and credentials with those specific to your project and deploy to the live website**
+4. Save the reconfigured files to github and deploy to the live website

 The detailed instructions for these steps are as follows: